liferay/liferay-docs/discover/portal/articles/200-managing-apps/03-installing-apps-manually.markdown

 Note that the `configs` subfolder isn't for apps: it's for configuration files [imported from other @product@ instances](/discover/portal/-/knowledge_base/7-1/system-settings#exporting-and-importing-configurations).

-But what happens if your app server doesn't support hot deploy?
+But what happens if your app server doesn't support auto deploy?
 No problem!
-@product@'s module framework (OSGi) enables hot deploy.
+@product@'s module framework (OSGi) enables auto deploy.
 Any app server running
-@product@ therefore also supports this hot deploy mechanism.
+@product@ therefore also supports this auto deploy mechanism.

 ## Manually Deploying an LPKG App [](id=manually-deploying-an-lpkg-app)